 - Regularly fire up any stored backup VFDs to make sure they are operating at peak performance and store them in a clean, dry, protected area.
 Having a VFD down and no decent backup will cost you in multiple ways.

-Loose Connections/Component Damage – if you are having erratic performance from your VFD, loose connections and bad/aging components are likely causes.
+If you are having erratic performance from your VFD, loose connections and bad/aging components are likely causes.
 Vibration and heat cycles are typical causes of loose connections which can then lead to dangerous arcing.
 Arcing at the output can damage other components and cause over-current faults.
 What can you do?

 - As a part of your PM cycle regularly inspect the components looking for bulging or leaking capacitors, date codes on the capacitors (caps need to be replaced after about 5-10 years), damaged fans, problematic heat sinks, corrosion and/or damaged traces on circuit boards.